michaelbe812/rx-stateful/README.md

 const instance = client.request(fetch(), { refetchStrategy: [withAutoRefetch(1000, Infinity)] })
 ```

-All strategies can be cominded in an arbitrary way.
+All strategies can be comined in an arbitrary way.

 In the future there will come more strategies built in, as well as an easy way to define custom strategies.
 However defining
 custom strategies is already possible by implementing the `RefetchStrategy` interface.